 ...
 [D]iminution in capital value is not the only measure of loss.
 It seems to me that the value of the right to occupy a house which smells of pigs must be less than the value of the occupation of an equivalent house which does not.
-In the
+In the case of a transitory nuisance, the capital value of the property will seldom be reduced.
+But the owner or occupier is entitled to compensation for the diminution in the amenity value of the property during the period for which the nuisance persisted.
+To some extent this involves placing a value upon intangibles.
+But estates agents do this all the time.
+The law of damages is sufficiently flexible to be able to do justice in such a case ...

-136 [2001] VSC 497, [479]-[484] (Stockwell).
+&lt;sup>136 [2001] VSC 497, [479]-[484] (Stockwell).

-137 De Gruchy, [165]-[171].
+&lt;sup>137 De Gruchy, [165]-[171].

-138 Hunter, 706.
+Hunter, 706.
 See also 724-5 (Lord Hope).